- Larger standard and available touchscreens

 What's new for the 2021 Hyundai Santa Fe?

 For 2021, the Santa Fe wears a fresh face that covers three new available engines.
 We’re more fans of the new cabin than the updated body.
 The exterior has a classic crossover shape, but it’s over-adorned with stampings and cutlines that work too hard to make it look sporty and undercut the handsome new grille.
 The cabin’s more confident in its style, with a low dash, pod-like vents, and an infotainment screen as big as 10.3 inches.

 Power comes from 4-cylinder engines in various configurations.
 We haven’t driven the base 191-hp inline-4 yet, but in other applications it’s been a mild-mannered if unremarkable choice.
 The Santa Fe’s 277-hp turbo-4 responds with good low-end power and decent fuel economy, though its 8-speed dual-clutch transmission isn’t as smooth as a conventional automatic.
-A hybrid and a plug-in hybrid are in the pipeline.
+A Santa Fe Hybrid has arrived, making a combined 226 hp, in a version of Hyundai's system paired with a 6-speed automatic transmission, but we haven't yet driven this version.
 Like the other Santa Fes, we expect they’ll have precise but feedback-free steering and a very well-damped ride, whether they’re on 17-inch wheels or the 20-inchers offered on the Calligraphy.

 The Santa Fe’s cabin spaces out in the best sense of the phrase.
 It can tote four 6-footers with ease, and can offer them leather-covered, power-adjustable, heated and cooled front seats and heated and leather-covered second-row seats with plenty of head and leg room.
 The Santa Fe’s cargo space swells to 72.1 cubic feet when the back seats aren’t in use (and there’s no tiny third row, as there is in the Sorento).